-All members of the board are responsible for the association’s overall financial health; but our treasurer, Kelly Fulton has specific duties to protect the association’s assets.
+All members of the board are responsible for the association’s overall financial health; but our treasurer, Vacant has specific duties to protect the association’s assets.
 These duties—and the authority to exercise them—are found in the association’s governing documents and also in state laws.
 It’s a big responsibility, but fortunately the manager helps with many of the details.

 Internal controls: Treasurers keep an eye on how the funds are being handled.
 For example, a treasurer would raise a red flag if a check made payable to Cash showed up in the association’s books.

 Records: Treasurers maintain financial and accounting records—or see to it that they are securely and properly retained by the Salem Fields’ Property Management Company.

 Audits: Association financial and accounting records need to be audited periodically.
 It’s the treasurer’s job to ensure that a CPA undertakes this important activity each year.

 Budgets: Treasurers are responsible for preparing the annual budget.
 That doesn’t mean they actually crunch numbers or develop spreadsheets, rather they work closely with the Salem Fields’ Property Management Company to ensure the members’ values, preferences and needs are reflected in the budget.